-Note: For Alternatives 2-4, the overage adjustment would be applied, as specified in the alternative, unless the best scientific information available determines that a greater, lesser, or no overage adjustment is necessary.
+Note: For Alternatives 2-4, the overage would be deducted from the regional ACL and/or component ACL, rather than the recreational sector ACL, as specified in the alternative, unless the best scientific information available determines that a greater, lesser, or no overage adjustment is necessary.
 Also, if the total recreational landings from all regions and components, if applicable, do not exceed the Gulf-wide recreational sector ACL in that year, neither the recreational sector ACL nor the regional and/or component ACLs would be reduced to account for a regional or component ACL overage.

-Section 407(d) of the Magnuson-Stevens Act requires that the Council ensure the FMP (and its implementing regulations) have conservation and management measures that establish a separate sector ACL for recreational fishing (private and for-hire vessels) and prohibit the possession of red snapper caught for the remainder of the fishing year once that sector ACL is reached.
-The National Standard 1 guidelines identify two types of AMs: in-season and post-season.
-These
+Section 407(d) of the Magnuson-Stevens Act requires that the Council ensure the FMP (and its implementing regulations) have conservation and management measures that establish a separate sector ACL for recreational fishing (private and for-hire vessels) and prohibit the retention of red snapper caught for the remainder of the fishing year once that sector ACL is reached.
+The

-AMs are not mutually exclusive and should be used together where appropriate.
+National Standard 1 guidelines identify two types of AMs: in-season and post-season.
+These AMs are not mutually exclusive and should be used together where appropriate.
 In 2014, the Council adopted an in-season AM to create an ACT determined by deducting 20% from the ACL.
 To correct or mitigate any overages during a specific fishing year (50 CFR 600.310(g)), the Council also adopted a post-season AM which would reduce the recreational sector ACL in the year following an overage by the full amount of the overage (Alternative 1) unless the best scientific information available determines that a greater, lesser, or no overage adjustment is necessary.

-Alternative 1 (No Action), would continue to apply the recently adopted post-season AM Gulfwide.
+Alternative 1 (no action), would continue to apply the recently adopted post-season AM Gulfwide.
 Although the possibility of triggering an overage adjustment would encourage regions to constrain harvest to the region's ACL, the Gulf-wide approach may be perceived as inequitable across regions.
 For example, if a particular region greatly exceeded their regional ACL, then the necessary overage adjustment may restrict the length of the following year's fishing season both in the region with the overage and the other regions which did not exceed their regional ACL.
 If this occurs, this may reduce the flexibility provided to the regions under regional management.